nfaltir/Mini-Bloomberg/README.md

 1. Enter stock ticker
 2. A report is automatically generated

 <br>

 Use Case
 --------------
 Researching stock should be simplified.
 Aggregating, cleaning, and compling information can be a time <br>
 consuming task.
-This application aims to simplify this process, which allows the analyst to focus on what's critical <br>
+This application aims to simplify this process, which allows the analyst to focus on what's critical, <br>
+before investing resources on a much comprehensive report. <br>

 <br>